-The Personal Property Securities Act 2009 (PPSA) which came into force on 30 January 2012 will see a wide range of companies affected by a sweeping change to Australia's commercial law.
+The Personal Property Securities Act 2009 (PPSA), which came into force on 30 January 2012, has seen a wide range of companies affected by the sweeping change to Australia's commercial law.

 Under the PPSA there is now one national PPS law and one national PPSA register for recording security over assets.